How pGenie Works¶

 .sig1.pgn.yaml) alongside the.sqlfile, if one exists.
 If the signatures are compatible (or no sig file exists yet), generation continues; if they differ, the build fails, forcing you to acknowledge the change.
 When no signature file exists, pGenie writes one with the inferred types.
 Signature files are intended to be committed alongside your SQL and edited by hand when you want to tighten constraints such as parameter nullability.
 To force pGenie to regenerate a signature file from scratch, delete it and re-runpgn generate.

-pGenie loads the code generators configured in your project1.pgn.yaml.
+pGenie loads the code generators configured in your project1.pgn.yaml, if any.
 Each generator is a Dhall program referenced by URL (e.g. a raw GitHub URL).
 The generator receives a structured description of your entire project - schema, queries, type information - and produces a tree of output files.

 Dhall is used for code generators because it is: